top of page

 You may need to make lists as a reminder but can manage without them.

-You're increasingly reliant on memory aids like lists, electronic devices or family members for tasks you used to handle on your own.
+You're increasingly reliant on memory aids like lists, electronic devices, and family members for tasks you used to handle independently.

 Regularly struggling to recall why you entered a room or what you planned to do.

-Frequently struggling to find the right words, asking for the same information repeatedly.
+Frequently struggling to find the right words, repeatedly asking for the same information.

 When forgetfulness becomes pervasive, such that important dates or events slip by unremembered, it could indicate early signs of dementia.
 It's when you start to ask for the same information over and over, or you can't follow a recipe or keep track of bills — then you are looking at potential dementia signs.

 An important thing to remember is that these early changes may be subtle, not always flagrant.
-They edge their way into the everyday, contributing to a pattern that's increasingly hard to ignore.
-So, keep a close watch on these changes and understand when they deviate from what’s expected with normal ageing.
+They edge their way into the every day, contributing to a pattern that's increasingly hard to ignore.
+So, watch these changes closely and understand when they deviate from what’s expected with normal ageing.
 Taking action early on these changes can make all the difference in the progression and management of early dementia symptoms.

 Being proactive about your cognitive health is empowering.
-It gives you and your loved ones in Australia the chance to seek professional advice and support early, setting the stage for a more informed and hopeful journey ahead.
+It allows you and your loved ones in Australia to seek professional advice and support early, setting the stage for a more informed and hopeful journey.

 Confusion and Disorientation as Warning Signs